Grand final: Grand final replays

 A grand final replay is a method of deciding the winner of a competition when a grand final is drawn by replaying the entire match the following week, rather than playing overtime or extra time on the same day.
 It is commonly used in Australian rules football and most notably in the Australian Football League, where it has been used three times, most recently in 2010, however the AFL decided that replays will no longer decide grand finals that end as a draw, rather replacing it with extra time.

 Grand final breakfast

 Most sports leagues in Australia have a grand final breakfast to mark the beginning to grand final day.
 It is a social highlight on the Australian sporting calendar.
-Watching the event is a ritual for many footy fans and the function plays a huge role in the pre match build up for the grand final.
-The North Melbourne Football Club host the North Melbourne Grand Final Breakfast and the National Rugby League host the NRL Grand Final Breakfast at Sydney Convention and Exhibition Centre in Darling Harbour normally.
+Watching the event is a ritual for many footy fans and the function plays a huge role in the pre-match build-up for the grand final.
+The North Melbourne Football Club host the North Melbourne Grand Final Breakfast, while the National Rugby League typically host the NRL Grand Final Breakfast at Sydney Convention and Exhibition Centre in Darling Harbour.